 IREC developed the Scorecard criteria based on best practices contained in our Model Rules for Shared Renewable Energy Programs and our experience participating in shared renewables program rulemakings across the United States.
 We consulted with a wide range of knowledgeable national and state shared renewable energy experts and practitioners to refine the criteria further.
-Added together, the Scorecard criteria allow for a possible total of 100 points, with 5 additional “extra credit” points available to programs going above and beyond in certain areas.
+Added together, the Scorecard criteria allow for a possible total of 100 points, with 10 additional extra credit points available to programs going above and beyond in certain areas.

-The Scorecard criteria fall into the following main categories, with some of the most significant components highlighted below.
-Please refer to the Scorecard Definitions for more complete details regarding each category and the specific terms therein.
+The Scorecard criteria fall into five main categories, with some of the most significant components highlighted below.
+Please refer to the Scorecard Definitions for more complete details regarding each category and specific terms.

 General Program Details

 Including program timeframe, aggregate capacity limit, tracking and reporting requirements, and whether and how the program addresses low- to moderate-income (LMI) consumer participation.